 Trends in Schools & School Districts

-A Look at Trends in Schools & School District
+A Look at Trends in Schools & School Districts

-Here, we'll take a look at trends reported by respondents to the Industry Report Survey who represent schools and school districts—making up 10.5% of all respondents.
+Here, we'll take a look at trends reported by respondents to the Industry Report survey who represent schools and school districts—making up 8.3% of all respondents.

-School respondents were far more likely to be located in rural areas than in urban or suburban areas.
-Well over half (56.9%) of school respondents said they were located in rural communities.
-This compares with 32.8% of non-school respondents.
-Another 32.1% of school respondents said they were from suburban communities, and 10.9% were from urban communities.
+As is usually the case, school respondents were far more likely to be located in rural areas than other respondents.
+Nearly half (48.2%) of school respondents said they were located in rural communities, compared with 30.5% of non-school respondents.
+Another third (33.3%) of school respondents were found in suburban communities (compared with 45.2% of non-school respondents), while just 18.4% were located in urban areas, compared with 24.3% of non-school respondents.

-School respondents reached the smallest number of people, serving an average of 30,080 people, down from 36,160 in 2019.
-More than three-quarters (77.4%) of school respondents said they reach a population of 20,000 or fewer, compared with 39.9% of non-school respondents.
-On the other hand, just 5.1% of school respondents said they reach a population of 100,000 or more, compared with 25.9% of non-school respondents.
+School respondents tend to reach the smallest of populations—no surprise given their tendency to be located in rural communities.
+In 2021, they reached an average population size of 14,060 people, down dramatically from 30,080 in 2020.
+Well over three-quarters (78.3%) of school respondents said they reach a population of 20,000 or fewer, compared with 45.8% of non-school respondents.
+Conversely, only 1.7% of school respondents said they reach a population of 100,000 or more, compared with 22.7% of non-school respondents.

-On average, school respondents said they manage 7.6 facilities, down from an average of 8.7 in 2019.
-Some 41.9% of school respondents said they manage between one and three facilities, and 40.4% manage between four and nine.
-Another 17.6% said they manage 10 or more different facilities.
+On average, school respondents said that they manage an average of 6 facilities, down from 7.6 in 2020 and 8.7 in 2019.
+More than half (53%) said they manage between one and three facilities, while 34.8% manage from four to nine.
+Just 12.2% said they manage 10 or more different facilities.

-School respondents were slightly less likely than non-school respondents to report that they have partnered with outside organizations.
-Some 86.8% of school respondents said they had formed such partnerships (up from 85.9% in 2019), compared with 89.2% of non-school respondents.
-The most common partners for school respondents were: other local schools (67.2% of school respondents said they had partnered with other schools); local government (57.7%); state government (46%); federal government (25.5%); and nonprofit organizations (24.8%).
+School respondents in 2021 were more likely than those in 2020 to report that they had partnered with outside organizations.
+Some 90.4% of school respondents said they made such partnerships, up from 86.8% in 2020.
+This compares with 87.7% of non-school respondents.
+The most common partners for school respondents were: other local schools (65.2% of school respondents said they had partnered with other schools); local government (55.7%); state government (41.7%); federal government (27%); and nonprofit organizations (24.3%).

-School respondents were far more likely than non-school respondents to report that the primary audience their facilities reach was made up of teenagers.
-Some 51.8% of school respondents said teens are their primary audience, compared with just 3.1% of non-school respondents.
-Another 26.3% of school respondents said they primarily reach all ages, while 13.1% said their audience is primarily made up of children ages 4 to 12.
-Another 8% said adults are their main audience, and 0.7% said their primary audience is infants and toddlers.
+School respondents were much more likely than non-school respondents to report that the primary audience for their facilities was made up of teenagers from 13 to 18.
+Some 54.8% of school respondents said teens are their primary audience, compared with just 4.2% of non-school respondents.
+Another 24.3% of school respondents said they primarily reach all ages, while 11.3% said adults are their main audience.
+Some 8.7% said children ages 4 to 12 are their main audience, and 0.9% said college students are their main audience.

 Revenues & Expenditures